secondary education

 Become an effective middle and high school educator who understands the challenges of today's classrooms.
 You will be prepared to teach all content subjects in grades 4 through 12, leading to a license in secondary education.
 You also have the opportunity to focus your interest on one of nine approved content majors.

-You will develop a knowledge base in the content major, including methods for teaching in the content major, participate in co-teaching clinical placements, conduct action research, become familiar with a variety of educational technology, and gain firsthand teaching experience in secondary classrooms.
+You will develop a knowledge base in the content area, including methods for teaching in the content area, participate in co-teaching clinical placements, conduct action research, become familiar with a variety of educational technology, and gain firsthand teaching experience in secondary classrooms.
 This program maintains separate GPA and admission requirements and requires a background check.
 This program culminates in a semester-long, full-time, school-based residency experience.

 PROGRAM HIGHLIGHT